How to Write an Email to a PhD Supervisor and What to Ask Them

 Before you contact a potential PhD supervisor, be prepared to do your research on their research.
 Become familiar with their work and academic specialisms (if you aren’t already).

 Supervisors will have their own academic profile page, either on their university/departmental website or elsewhere.
 These pages are good resources to find out about their work and research interests in their own words.
 They’ll usually mention whether they’re currently accepting supervisees – and what academic areas they’re keen to supervise PhD students in.

-When writing a PhD supervisor request letter, you’ll need to show that you understand their previous publications and their current research activity.
+When writing an email to a PhD supervisor, you’ll need to show that you understand their previous publications and their current research activity.
 Don’t assume that you can send a generic email to a potential supervisor without displaying genuine knowledge and passion of their field.

-In most cases, the best way to approach a potential PhD supervisor is by email.
-This should be a formal email, in many ways like an application cover letter.
+Your first email to a potential PhD supervisor should be a formal email, in many ways like an application cover letter.

 1. Include a clear subject line

 Make sure your initial email doesn’t have a vague subject line that could lead to it being ignored (or heading straight for the spam folder).
 Some examples could be: